 A brisket board that prevents the cow from getting up naturally can cause distress.
 The cow’s fight-or-flight response will be triggered, and she is more likely to pass manure or urine in the stall.
 Removing the brisket board or bar between the cows gives them more room to get up and down, allowing them to be more comfortable and less agitated, and decreases the chance they will contaminate the stall.

-Best practices to minimise moisture and pathogens
+Best practices to minimize moisture and pathogens

 You can further reduce the moisture content and pathogens in your bedding by mechanically conditioning your sand or dried manure solids over several days, or you can use equipment designed for drying recycled sand or dried manure solids, including roll presses, screw presses, dewatering screens and bedding dryers.